iluwatar/java-design-patterns/model-view-controller/README.md

 ## Related Patterns

 * [Observer](https://java-design-patterns.com/patterns/observer/): Often used in MVC where the view observes the model for changes; this is a fundamental relationship for updating the UI when the model state changes.
-* [Strategy](https://java-design-patterns.com/patterns/strategy/): Controllers may use different strategies for handling user input, related through the ability to switch strategies for user input processing.
+* [Strategy](https://java-design-patterns.com/patterns/strategy/): Controllers may use different strategies for handling user input, related through the ability to switch strategies for user input processing in Java MVC applications.
 * [Composite](https://java-design-patterns.com/patterns/composite/): Views can be structured using the Composite Pattern to manage hierarchies of user interface components.

 ## References and Credits